sachinkondana/web_push_notification/README.md

 This will run the node server, and show you the URL.

-The current implementation wont user any database implementation, it uses the subscription object sent from the client and store it in a cache variable and sends the push to that subscription user.
+The current implementation wont use any database implementation, it uses the subscription object sent from the client and store it in a cache variable and sends the push to that subscription user.
 (Last come will get the push :))